 Please submit your application package as a single PDF document.
 This document must include a cover letter (1 page maximum) and resume describing your related work and volunteer experience.
 Please submit via email to:

 Paula Beemer, Executive Assistant

 Invasive Species Centre, 1219 Queen Street East, Sault Ste.
 Marie, ON P6A 2E5

 No telephone calls please.
 Only candidates chosen for an interview will be contacted.

-The Invasive Species Centre is an equal opportunity and accessible employer and encourages youth with disabilities, Indigenous youth, and visible minority youth to apply.
+The Invasive Species Centre is an equal opportunity and accessible employer.
 The Invasive Species Centre will provide accommodation for candidates with disabilities during the recruitment process, upon request.